Thank you for your interest in the Belmont University Physical Therapy Program!

 What’s new about your program?

-In 2010, we moved into a brand new health sciences facility with the other schools in the College of Health Sciences with new classrooms and laboratories enhancing the educational experience of our students and providing opportunity for inter-professional collaboration with students preparing for careers in occupational therapy, nursing, pharmacy and social work.
-Just this past year, we added a new human anatomy lab for cadaver disection, updated equipment and technology in our motion analysis laboratory, and joined with the Pi Beta Phi Rehabilitation Institute (PBPRI) in the Vanderbilt Department of Hearing and Speech Sciences to initiate a Neurological Physical Therapy Clinical Residency.
+In 2010, we moved into a new health sciences facility with the other schools in the College of Health Sciences with new classrooms and laboratories enhancing the educational experience of our students and providing opportunity for inter-professional collaboration with students preparing for careers in occupational therapy, nursing, pharmacy and social work.
+In 2014, we added the John S. Halle Anatomy Lab for cadaver dissection and updated the equipment and technology in our Motion Analysis Laboratory.
+The School of Physical Therapy also joined with Vanderbilt Pi Beta Phi Rehabilitation Institute (PBPRI) to offer a post-professional Neurological Physical Therapy Clinical Residency.
+We anticipate that additional residency programs will be initiated in the next two years.

 I look forward to meeting you soon and hope we can talk more about your goals and aspirations in physical therapy.
-If you have questions in the meantime, please contact our Admissions Assistant, Lucy Davidson by email at email@example.com or by calling her at 615-460-6722.
+If you have questions in the meantime, please contact our Admissions Coordinator, Christina Twist, by email at firstname.lastname@example.org or by calling her at 615-460-6722.
 She will be happy to assist you.

 Thanks again for considering physical therapy education at Belmont University!